 Implants restore the ability to eat a healthy diet.
 Because they support the jaw bone, they also support improved bite function.
 Easier biting and chewing means you aren’t restricted to eating soft foods.
 Once you are used to your new teeth, you can easily eat the foods you love.
 You can eat without the fear of your restoration slipping.

-Additionally, you can pronounce words more clearly with implant restorations.
+You can also pronounce words more clearly with implant restorations.
 Replacing missing teeth at the root can help you speak normally.

 Preparing For Dental Implant Treatment